 Decide where to start: Science Centre, KidSTOP or Snow City?

-The main building here is the Science Centre, jam-packed full of permanent exhibitions from “Know your Poo” to the famous Tesla Coil show*.
+The main building here is the Science Centre, jam-packed full of permanent exhibitions from “Know your Poo” to the famous Fire Tornado Show.
 Each exhibition is interactive and provides super hands-on activities for kids as well as more text-heavy info for a deeper understanding of the topic for the older ones.
 Walk around at your own pace through The Mind’s Eye where kids will love the fun optical illusions.
 Navigate your way through the Mirror Maze armed with a foam stick so you can find your way out without banging into the mirrors.
 Learn all about our staple food at the new exhibition “Rice is Life”, then scare yourself silly at Phobia: The Science of Fear, all the time picking up interesting facts and new knowledge.

 10 Highlights at Science Centre: Exhibitions, Shows & Workshops